Running Calories Burned Calculator

 Finally it subtracts the calories you would have burned at rest over the same time to give net calories — the honest figure for energy balance.

-A 75 kg runner covering 10 km on flat road burns close to 750 total calories, of which a little under 700 is net once resting metabolism is removed.
+A 75 kg runner covering 10 km on flat road burns roughly 750 total calories, of which a little under 700 is net once resting metabolism is removed.
 Notice how weight dominates: a heavier runner burns proportionally more over the same route.
 Trail, sand, wind, and heat all raise the real cost above this baseline, and uphill segments add substantially through the gradient term.
 Because the equation is calibrated for jogging and faster, treat estimates for walking pace with caution.